jaozindobts/jaozindobts/README.md

-- 👋 Hi, I’m @jaozindobts
+- 👋 Hi, I’m @joao
-- 🌱 I’m currently learning about games
+- 🌱 eu estou aprendendo em programar
+- 👻 Estou interessado em estudar

 <!---
 jaozindobts/jaozindobts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.